Professor of French ; French Studies

-Gerson’s other area of interest revolves around the writing of history.
+Gerson’s final area of interest revolves around the writing of history.
 He explored historian Alain Corbin’s approach to cultural history in a special issue of French Politics, Culture & Society which he guest-edited in 2004.
-He also delved into historian Eugen Weber’s understanding of popular culture, and how that concept has changed over the past three decades.
-Finally, Gerson and Laura Lee Downs edited a collection of autobiographical essays by American historians of France: Why France?
-American Historians Reflect on an Enduring Fascination (Cornell, 2007, translated into French by Le Seuil).
-The book seeks to understand why thousands of American historians have devoted their careers to France over the course of the twentieth century.
-How have they imagined and depicted France?
-And how have their various relationships with France — intellectual, professional, and personal — changed over the years?
-These questions open onto broader ones: the inflections of the Franco-American relationship; the meanings of ‘France’ in American thought and society, and the relationship between intellectual milieus and international relations.
+With Laura Lee Downs, he edited a collection of autobiographical essays by American historians of France: Why France?
+American Historians Reflect on an Enduring Fascination (Cornell, 2007; Le Seuil, 2008).
+This book seeks to unearth the intellectual, professional, and personal reasons why thousands of American historians have devoted their careers to France over the course of the twentieth century.

-Gerson’s teaching includes French civilization, cultural theory, and cultural history.
+Gerson’s teaching includes cultural history, cultural theory, and historical methodology.
 He has also created a course that trains doctoral students to teach French civilization.

 “The Local,” in The French Republic: History, Memory, and Contemporary Life, eds.
 Edward Berenson, Vincent Duclert, and Christophe Prochasson (2011).